-On September 19, 2013, the Company announced plans to invest approximately \$140.0 million for construction of a new feed mill, hatchery, poultry processing plant and waste water facility on separate sites in Palestine, Anderson county, and Freestone county, Texas.
-Selection of these sites was announced on February 14, 2013, but plans for construction had been on hold due to uncertainty surrounding grain prices, as well as other contingencies, including obtaining approval from the board of directors to move forward with the project.
+On September 19, 2013, the Company announced plans for construction of a new feed mill, hatchery, poultry processing plant and waste water facility on separate sites in Palestine, Anderson County, and Freestone County, Texas, and construction of the complex began in October 2013.
+The Company began operations at the new hatchery in November 2014, and expects initial operations to commence at the new processing plant in February 2015.
+The Company expects the investment in the new complex to total approximately \$150.0 million.
 The new facilities will have the capacity to process 1,250,000 birds per week for the big bird deboning market.
 At full capacity, the complex will employ approximately 1,150 people, will require approximately 100 contract growers, and will be equipped to process and sell 9.7 million dressed poultry pounds per week.
-Construction of the complex began in October 2013, and the Company expects initial operations to commence in the first calendar quarter of 2015.
-Before the complex can open we will need to enter into contracts with a sufficient number of growers and complete construction.
+Before the complex can become fully operational, we will need to enter into contracts with a sufficient number of growers and complete construction.
 See "The construction and potential benefits of our new facilities are subject to risks and uncertainties" in the Risk Factors Section of this Annual Report.

-The Company entered into the new revolving credit facility dated October 24, 2013, to, among other things, increase the available credit to \$600.0 million from \$500.0 million.
-The new facility increases the annual capital expenditure limitation from \$55.0 million to \$65.0 million for fiscal years 2013 through 2018, plus, for each year, up to \$10.0 million carryover from the preceding fiscal year, when it is not actually spent in that year.
-The capital expenditure limitation for fiscal 2013, with the permitted carry over, was \$75.0 million, and the limit for fiscal 2014 is also \$75.0 million.
-The new facility also permits the Company to spend up to \$140.0 million each in capital expenditures on the construction of two new poultry complexes to be located anywhere in the United States, which expenditures are in addition to the annual overall capital expenditure limits.
-The \$140.0 million limit represents an increase from the \$125.0 million limit available under the previous agreement.
+On October 24, 2013, the Company entered into a new revolving credit facility to, among other things, increase the total committed credit from \$500.0 million to \$600.0 million.
+The new facility also increased the annual capital expenditure limitation to \$65.0 million for fiscal years 2013 through 2018, plus, for each year, up to \$10.0 million carryover from the preceding fiscal year, when it is not actually spent in that year.
+The capital expenditure limitation for fiscal 2014, with the permitted carry over, was \$75.0 million.
+On October 29, 2014, the Company entered into an amendment to the existing agreement's capital expenditure covenants.
+The amendment increased the annual capital expenditure limitation to \$75.0 million, and the allowable carryover to \$15.0 million for fiscal years 2015 - 2018.
+The amendment also increases the amount the Company is allowed to spend on the construction of its new complex in Palestine, Texas.
+Under the original facility, the Company was allowed to spend up to \$140.0 million each in capital expenditures on the construction of two new poultry complexes to be located anywhere in the United States, which expenditures are in addition to the annual overall capital expenditure limits.
+Under the amendment, the amount allowed to be spent on construction of the new Palestine, Texas complex is increased to \$155.0 million, while the original \$140.0 million covenant remains in place for construction of a second potential complex.
 Under the facility, the Company may not exceed a maximum debt to total capitalization ratio of 55% from the date of the agreement through October 30, 2014, and 50% thereafter.
-The Company has a one-time right, at any time during the term of the agreement, to increase the maximum debt to total capitalization ratio then in effect by 5% in connection with the construction of either of the two potential new poultry complexes for the four fiscal quarters beginning on the first day of the fiscal quarter during which the Company gives written notice of its intent to exercise this right.
-The Company did not exercise this right in fiscal 2013.
-The amendment also sets a minimum net worth requirement that at October 31, 2013, was \$475.3 million.
-The total committed credit under the facility is \$600.0 million.
-The credit is unsecured and, unless extended, will expire on October 24, 2018.
-As of October 31, 2013, the Company had no outstanding draws under the facility, and had approximately \$10.8 million outstanding in letters of credit.
-As of December 10, 2013, the Company had no outstanding draws under the revolving credit facility and had approximately \$13.9 million outstanding in letters of credit, leaving \$586.1 million available.
+The Company has a one-time right, at any time during the term of the agreement, to increase the maximum debt to total capitalization ratio then in effect by five percentage points in connection with the construction of either of the two potential new poultry complexes for the four fiscal quarters beginning on the first day of the fiscal quarter during which the Company gives written notice of its intent to exercise this right.
+The Company has not exercised this right.
+The facility also sets a minimum net worth requirement that at October 31, 2014, was \$613.6 million.
+The credit remains unsecured and, unless extended, will expire on October 24, 2018.